brubsb/Portfolio_brubs/replit.md

 # Overview

-This is a full-stack portfolio website for Bruna Barboza Sofia, built as a modern web application showcasing projects, achievements, and professional information.
+This is a full-stack portfolio website for Bruna Barboza, built as a modern web application showcasing projects, achievements, and professional information.
 The application features a React-based frontend with a Node.js/Express backend, designed to present work in an interactive and engaging format with social features like comments and likes.

 # User Preferences